jvera01/School_District_Analysis/School District Analysis README.md

       - It did not affect the performance.
 They were still in the Top 5 Schools.
    # How does replacing the ninth-grade scores affect the following:

-       Here are the results of how it was affected.
+       Here are the results of how it was affected. -Please right click and follow the link to see the picture of the results
-     - Math and reading scores by grade https://github.com/jvera01/School_District_Analysis/blob/main/Resources/mathscoresbygrade.PNG https://github.com/jvera01/School_District_Analysis/blob/main/Resources/readingscoresbygrade.PNG
+     - Math and reading scores by grade https://github.com/jvera01/School_District_Analysis/blob/main/Resources/mathscoresbygrade.PNG Reading https://github.com/jvera01/School_District_Analysis/blob/main/Resources/readingscoresbygrade.PNG
      - Scores by school spending
        https://github.com/jvera01/School_District_Analysis/blob/main/Resources/scoresbyschoolspending.PNG